Tuhil926/qwerty/README.md

 # Qwerty
-Definitely not a password manager that encrypts yours passwords with AES.
+Definitely not a password manager that encrypts yours passwords with AES and stores the encrypted file on your google drive.

 ## How to install:
 - Clone the repository and make sure you have python installed.
 - If you want to change the defaults for qwerty gets installed and what python version it uses, or whether or not you want to also install the necessary modules, you can change the required variables at the top of `install.sh`.
+- If you want to enable the backup to google drive, you can either add your own `client_secret.json` file to the repo, or if you know me, you can ask me to add you as a test user.
+The, you have to enable the `USE_GOOGLE_DRIVE` option in the installer script.
 - Then, run the installation script:
 `./installer.sh`
 - This will ask you for you sudo password for the final step (to copy the launcher script to /usr/bin)